Kara Kopetsky's family angered by twisted timeline uncovered in NBC Action News investigation

 BELTON, Mo. - A 41 Action News investigation has uncovered new evidence in the Kara Kopetsky case, including a possible confession and disputed timeline.

 There are two parts of this investigation.
-Click here to see the story on the possible confession.

 “It just solidifies what I had already suspected,” said Kara’s mom, Rhonda Beckford.
 “Which is they're not doing their job.
 They're not trying to find Kara.”